-The Habitat Enhancement Program is a Vancouver Fraser Port Authority initiative focused on creating, restoring and enhancing the viability and sustainability of fish and wildlife habitat.
-The program administers a habitat bank that is formalized through a 15-year agreement with Fisheries and Oceans Canada, which allows us to directly offset effects of port development on fish and/or fish habitat.
+The program administers a habitat bank that is formalized through a 15-year agreement with Fisheries and Oceans Canada, which allows us to directly offset effects of port development on fish and fish habitat.

-In addition to working with Fisheries and Oceans Canada, we also consult with local Indigenous groups, all levels of government, neighbouring communities, and other regulators on these projects.
+In addition to working with Fisheries and Oceans Canada, we also consult with Indigenous groups, all levels of government, neighbouring communities, and other regulators on these projects.
 This allows us to make sure the interests of all parties are considered, for the benefit of everyone.
 We have also collaborated with environmental organizations, such as Ducks Unlimited and the Pacific Salmon Foundation, to leverage their expertise when enhancing habitats that benefit fish and other wildlife.

 Port authority-led habitat enhancement projects